alextianyf/Underwater-Image-Quality-Enhancement-L2UWE/README.md

 This project implements an efficient and interpretable framework for enhancing low-light underwater images using **local contrast estimation** and **multi-scale fusion**.
 Unlike black-box deep learning models, this method is grounded in physical intuition and image formation theory.

+The original implementation of L²UWE was developed in **MATLAB**.
+This repository provides a **Python-based reimplementation** based solely on the methodology and equations described in the original paper.

+All components were recreated from scratch using OpenCV, NumPy, and Matplotlib, with a strong emphasis on:

+- Code clarity
+- Educational visualization
+- Faithful adherence to the paper’s pipeline

+This reimplementation allowed me to deepen my understanding of image formation models, local contrast theory, and underwater image enhancement techniques through direct engagement with the algorithmic design.

 > Original Images V.S.
 Processed Images can be previewed as listed below:

 <div align="center">